rcoh/tracing-texray/README.md

 [Latest Version]: https://img.shields.io/crates/v/tracing-texray.svg
 [crates.io]: https://crates.io/crates/tracing-texray

-> First, a word of warning: **This is alpha software.** Don't run this in prod or anywhere where a panic would ruin your day.

 `tracing-texray` is a [tracing](https://tracing.rs) layer to introspect spans and events in plain text.
 By `examine`-ing a specific span, a full tree will be output when that span exits.
 Using code like the following (actual program elided):